joeshull/what_the_fish_betta/README.md

 - [x] Get a list of fish species in Colorado
 - [x] Download at least 500 photos for each species of fish to classify
 - [x] Retrain a MobileNet classifier to classify fish species
-- [ ] Train it better, or make a new one so it classifies accurately
+- [ ] Train it better, or make a new model so it classifies accurately
-- [ ] Make and release an app
+- [ ] Make an app somehow

 ## AUTHOR
 [auth]: #author